SAP-archive/starter-python/README.md

-# Recast.AI starter kit NodeJS
+# Recast.AI starter kit Python

 A starter kit for developing bots on the [Recast.AI](https://recast.ai) platform.